 There’s a train to Adelaide first thing each morning.
 They need to be on it.
 And soon.

 The second novel from the lyrical hand of Anna Spargo-Ryan, The Gulf alternates between breaking your heart and shoving it firmly in your mouth.
-With a plot that, without the book to hand, can sound a little like a mix of emotional YA fiction and a well paced thriller, the novel is in fact uniquely Spargo-Ryan, filled with what one hopes will become her signature touches – vibrant characters, beautifully crafted prose, and imagery so strong you want to reach out and touch it.
+With a plot that sounds a little like a mix of emotional YA fiction and a well paced thriller, the novel is in fact uniquely Spargo-Ryan, filled with her signature touches – vibrant characters, beautifully crafted prose, and imagery so strong you want to reach out and touch it.

 At its core, The Gulf is a story about love, in many varied forms, good, bad, and crushingly painful.
 There’s so much here, from Skye’s love for her brother, the stories of her absent father, and her budding romance with Raf to mum Linda disappearing into her toxic relationship with Jason, and the ultimate symbol of unconditional love, a dog, left lamed and blinded, chained up in a yard.
 As a result, The Gulf is hard and it’s sad and it hurts, but it also uplifts, empowers, and offers hope.